deeplearning4j/pipelines/docs/nexus.md

-# Sonatype OSS Nexus deployment on Kubernetes cluster
+# Sonatype OSS Nexus Repository deployment on Kubernetes cluster

+For storing `dl4j-test-resources` build artifacts and caching Maven Central and some other, required for builds repositories, a Nexus Repository manager has been deployed.

 ## Prerequisites